Accla/graphulo/README.md

 ##### Simple custom operators
 If your operator meets the below requirements, you're in luck!
-You can implement your operation by creating a Java subclass of [SimpleTwoScalarOp][].
+You can implement your operation by creating a Java subclass of [SimpleTwoScalar][].
 Define the method `Value multiply(Value Aval, Value Bval)`, and you are set to use your operator in the context of a matrix multiply, matrix element-wise multiply or sum, Combiner sum,